tsvx/CheckRepo/README.md

 in the dir to be checked.
 Or is read from this file if it is not given.
 4. Show redundant files, if the flag `-r` is given and the repo is OK.
 5. Remove redundant files, if the flag `-rr` is given and the repo is OK.

+The processing of redundant files is case-insensitive unless the flag `-s` is given.

 The update process tries to download `repomd.xml` (always) and each file referenced that is absent or having a wrong size or checksum (if the latter is supposed to verify).
 The downloading supports resume.